Interpretation of Airborne Geophysical Data

 Preparation of Interpretive Maps and Sections

-During and after the modelling process the results are analyzed, and
+During and after the modelling process the results are

-interpretive maps and sections are prepared.
-It is often useful to go back to
+It is often useful to go back to the modelling process

-the modelling process during this stage to resolve questions which arise while
+during this stage to resolve questions which arise while

 preparing maps or sections.